LucasFigueiredoDEV/learning-GO/README.md

 # learning-GO
-Learning go programing language with the "FullCycle" platform.
+Learning Go(Golang) programing language with the "FullCycle" platform.